Check mobile repeat ordering

 Confirm office-led customers can still order without creating a separate supplier workflow.

-Follow the order into the supplier dashboard before judging the app useful.
+Follow the order into the supplier dashboard before rollout useful.

 Availability does not prove repeat customer use.